Will crash across your southern capes

 A young man sittin’ on the witness stand

 The man with the book says “Raise your hand”

 The man looked down at his long hair

 And it didn’t really matter if the truth was there

 It was the cut of his clothes and the length of his hair

 People don’t want to be informed — they want to feel informed

 Did he really say those exact words?
-That quote is the irrefutable record of what happened on Fox — so it doesn’t matter.
+That quote is the irrefutable record of what happened on Fox — so it doesn’t really matter.

 To be sure, the Left has gone off the rails in following suit to feel informed.
 And all the while, the Right celebrates freedom by slinging snippets of certitude in a ceaseless cadence of crap.

 There’s a classic scene in Seinfeld that delightfully illustrates the divide between declarations of virtue and delivering on them: